mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

         [FirstPage4]: ../../assets/tutorials/dashboard/dashboard24.png

 Fantastic job!
-You have completed first dashboard page and gained valuable skills to create a [`Page`][vizro.models.Page] that contains several components, arrange them using a layout, then configure and add interactive functionality to the page.
+You have completed first dashboard page and gained valuable skills to [create an initial figure on a dashboard page](#2-create-a-first-dashboard-page), [add extra components](#22-add-further-components), [arrange them in a layout configuration](/#23-configure-the-layout), and [set up an interactive dashboard control](#24-add-a-control-for-dashboard-interactivity).

 ## 3. Create a second dashboard page

-Moving forward, you will add your second dashboard page to delve deeper into `controls` and explore different types of `selectors`.
-The structure is similar to the page you just created, and you configure two charts to visualize the iris data set.
+This section adds a second dashboard page and explains how to use controls and selectors.
+The new page is structured similarly to the page you just created, but contains two charts that visualize the [iris dataset](https://plotly.com/python-api-reference/generated/plotly.express.data.html#plotly.express.data.iris).

-### 3.1.
-Configure parameters
+The code below illustrates how to add the page, titled `second_page` to the dashboard by calling `vm.Dashboard(pages=[first_page,second_page])`.
+There are two `Graph` objects added to the list of components.
+To enable interactivity on those components, we add two [`Parameters`][vizro.models.Parameter] to the list of `controls`.

+In creating a [`Parameter`][vizro.models.Parameter] object, you define the `target` it applies to.
+In the code below:

-Next, you add two [`Parameters`][vizro.models.Parameter] to the `controls`.
-The first parameter will allow for changing the color of the virginica data, targeting both charts.
-The second parameter will adjust the opacity of the first chart.
-Unlike [`Filters`][vizro.models.Filter] where you are required to set the `column`, [`Parameters`][vizro.models.Parameter] require you to define the `targets`.
+* The first parameter enables the user to change the color of the virginica data, targeting both charts.

-For instance, the opacity of the scatter chart can be changed by defining `scatter_iris.opacity` in the `targets`.
+* The second parameter adjusts the opacity of the first chart alone, through `scatter_iris.opacity`.

 In general, `targets` for [`Parameters`][vizro.models.Parameter] are set following the structure of `component_id.argument`.
 In certain cases, you may encounter a nested structure for the `targets`.
 An example of this is `scatter_iris.color_discrete_map.virginica`.
-This nested structure allows you to target a specific attribute within a component.
+A nested structure targets a specific attribute within a component.
 In this particular example, it specifies that only the color of the virginica flower type should be changed.
 More information on how to set `targets` for [`Parameters`][vizro.models.Parameter] can be found in the [user guide for parameters](../user-guides/parameters.md).